tymothytym/dateSquirrel/readme.md

 ```

 A month is offered when at least one of its days is selectable, and a year when
-at least one of its months is — so the three levels can never disagree.
+at least one of its months is; so the three levels can never disagree.
 Unrecognised entries are collected and reported in a single `console.warn`.

 ## Methods and properties